Role-based Access Control

 R1(config)#parser View ibm R1(config-view)#secret geeksforgeeks1 R1(config-view)#commands exec include ping R1(config-view)#commands exec include config terminal R1(config-view)#commands configure include ip address

 Now we will create a super view and name it as sup_user.
-We will enable a secret password superuser to the superview sup_user and add views Cisco and IBM to it therefore it have all the privilege to execute commands which are included in views Cisco and IBM only.
+We will enable a secret password superuser to the superview sup_user and add views Cisco and IBM to it therefore it has all the privilege to execute commands which are included in views Cisco and IBM only.

 R1(config)#parser view sup_user superuser R1(config-view)#secret superuser R1(config-view)#view cisco R1(config-view)#view ibm

 Note – It is necessary to apply a password to any view before configuring it.
-Also, here instead of secret password, enable password can be used but it is less secure as it is not encrypted.
+Also, here instead of a secret password, enable password can be used but it is less secure as it is not encrypted.